Why is this important?

 Head of Information

-We see complaints are an important source of feedback about the services provided by Citizens Advice in general, and Adviceguide in particular.
+We see complaints as an important source of feedback about the services provided by Citizens Advice in general, and Adviceguide in particular.
 Our aim is to respond to the concerns of users as speedily, effectively, and fairly as possible through both formal and informal processes.

 If you have a complaint about the Citizens Advice service or a particular bureau, you should use our complaints form on the Citizens Advice corporate site: